WilliamBidle/Artifice/README.md

-# Baby TensorFlow (1.0)
+# Baby TensorFlow (version 1.0)

-A homemade machine learning neural network architecture modeled after TensorFlow.
+A homemade machine learning neural network architecture modeled after TensorFlow, co-developed and co-written by William Bidle and Ilana Zane.

 ### Installation

-To install Baby_TensorFlow, use the command:
+To get started with ***Baby_TensorFlow***, copy the following into your installation path of choice:

     pip install git+https://github.com/WilliamBidle/Baby-TensorFlow